 Don’t check your phone.
 Make eye contact.
 Notice what their body language says about how they are feeling.
 Notice what your body language says about what you are feeling.

-Become aware of their tone, their facial expressions, their mood, and do the same for yours.
+Become aware of their tone, their facial expressions, and their mood, and do the same for yours.
 If you are giving off a vibe unintentionally, adjust.
 But, really, just enjoy being in the other person’s presence.

 What do you do to remind yourself to be grateful and thankful throughout your day?
 Share with us in the comments!